 Update PHP Manually on Server

 If you manage your own server, we recommend checking out the official PHP installation documentation as instructions will vary per operating system.
-You will want look at the changes with functions, classes, wrappers, extensions, modules, etc. Here are a few links to migration guides:
+You’ll want to look at the changes with functions, classes, wrappers, extensions, modules, etc. Here are a few links to migration guides:

 - Migrating from PHP 5.5.x to PHP 5.6.x